Fire services

 Most places won't take credit cards, including hotels, shops and restaurants.
 Bring enough USD in cash to meet your needs.

-Ask your bank if your Australian credit or debit cards will work in Timor-Leste.
+Ask your bank if your Australian credit or debit cards work in Timor-Leste.
+Only visa cards are accepted in Timor-Leste; you cannot use other credit cards.

 You might not be able to change Australian dollars for USD.